List of The Inbetweeners characters: Mr Gilbert

 Phil Gilbert is the school's head of sixth form.
-He is sardonic, sadistic, misanthropic, dry, and possesses minimal enthusiasm for his occupation, once telling Will that teaching is merely a "graveyard for the unlucky and unambitious" and that "a more relaxed view on police checks" is the sole reason anybody is in the profession.
+He is sardonic, sadistic, misanthropic, dry, and possesses minimal enthusiasm for his occupation, once telling Will that teaching is merely a "graveyard for the unlucky and unambitious" and that a "more relaxed view on police checks" is the sole reason anybody is in the profession.
 At any other given time, he shows indifference towards his students and their welfare.
 On the occasions he does stop wrongdoing, he defuses the situation without actually resolving it; for example threatening Will if he 'grasses' on Mark Donovan for tying him up and putting a bin over his head.
 He also enjoys handing out detention for the most trivial of reasons, giving Jay and Neil four weeks of it after they mention Waterside, the shopping centre they spotted him buying soft toys in.

 Gilbert shows a particular dislike for Will, who often tries to endear himself to Gilbert, but is always rebuffed.
 He takes delight at any misfortune to befall Will - perhaps most notably laughing raucously on hearing the news of Will being thrown into a lake by his work experience colleagues.
 He also blackmails Will into discovering who destroyed a local roundabout's flower arrangement by threatening to sabotage his university application, as he believes Will sticks his "beaky nose" into everybody's business and must know who did it.
-In the third series, he tells Will that he is single (despite allegedly dating Miss Timms in the episode 'Xmas Party') and that Will's mother Polly is "very much his type".
+In the third series, he tells Will that he is single (despite allegedly dating Miss Timms in the episode 'Xmas Party') and that Will's mother Polly is "very much [his] type".

-In the first film, Gilbert gives an end-of-year speech, in which he expresses complete contempt for the entire year group, claiming he is "at best ambivalent" towards most of the students, but that he "actively dislikes" others for their "poor personal hygiene" (looking at Big John) and "irritating personalities" (whilst looking at Will).
+In the first film, Gilbert gives an end-of-year speech, in which he expresses complete contempt for the entire year group, claiming he is "at best ambivalent" towards most of the students, but that he "actively dislikes" others for their "poor personal hygiene" (looking at Big John) and "irritating personalities" (while looking at Will, who assumes he must be talking to somebody behind him).
 He ends the hate-filled speech by requesting that they not murder anyone, as it "reflects badly" on the school.
 In the final scene, Gilbert is seen riding shirtless on a quad bike in Malia, the same holiday destination as the boys.